heinc1010/BAMixChecker/README.md

 #### Bedtools

-- The tool PATH is needed to be set on “MuBaMer.config” file.
+- The tool PATH is needed to be set on “BAMixChecker.config” file.

 #### Python 2.7